Swelling in your neck or face (lymphoedema)

 - have changes in your voice

-Symptoms can take many months or a few years to appear after radiotherapy.
+Symptoms may develop soon after treatment, or it can take many months or a few years to appear after radiotherapy.

 What to do if you have symptoms